nshaff3r/Rosalind/README.md

 # Rosalind
 Problem sets from rosalind.info, a bioinformatics course from UC San Diego and Saint Petersburg Academic University.
-To view the task associated with each file, go to http://rosalind.info/problems/FILENAME
+To view the problem associated with each file, go to http://rosalind.info/problems/FILENAME (with removal of the file extension)

 # From http://rosalind.info/about/: